alterNERDtive/VoiceAttack-profiles/docs/EliteAttack.md

 ### Docked

-Automatically refuels, repairs, optionally rearms, then gets your ship into the hangar and opens station services.
+Automatically refuels, repairs, rearms, then gets your ship into the hangar and opens station services.
+Can be individually disabled.

 ### Docking Denied